-- Require an adequate level of financial assurance based on realistic estimates to cover the cost of all outstanding work programs at any time, including premature closure and the conduct of closure programs by third-party contractors in the event that the mine operator is unable or unavailable to complete the work;
+- Require an adequate level of financial assurance based on realistic estimates to cover the cost of all outstanding work programmes at any time, including premature closure and the conduct of closure programmes by third party contractors in the event that the mine operator is unable or unavailable to complete the work;

 - Require that each closure plan and its cost estimates be validated or approved by the responsible authorities;

 - Establish appropriate forms of financial security (bonds, insurance, etc.), including their specific details and conditions;